Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Bondi-Sachs Framework

 where $V$, $\beta$, $U^A$ and $h_{AB}$ are functions of coordinates $x^\mu=(u,r,x^A)$.
 The metric satisfies all the Bondi gauge conditions

-By performing the conformal and coordinate transformation on the solutions of the field equations in the Einstein frame [Eqs.~\eqref{eq:beta_Ein}--\eqref{eq:V_Ein}], we find that the functions $\beta$, $U^A$, and $V$ should have the following form:
+By performing the conformal and coordinate transformation on the solutions of the field equations in the Einstein frame [Eqs.~\eqref{eq:beta_Ein}--\eqref{eq:V_Ein}], we find that the functions $\beta$, $U^A$, and $V$ should have the following forms:

-Interestingly in the limit as $r$ goes to infinity, $V/r$ goes as $1+\partial_u \Phi_1/\Omega$ (i.e., in the metric $g_{\mu\nu}$ looks different from the Minkowski metric when $\Phi_1$ is dynamical).
+Interestingly, in the limit as $r$ goes to infinity, $V/r$ goes as $1+\partial_u \Phi_1/\Omega$ (i.e., when $\Phi_1$ is dynamical, the leading-order Minkowski part of the metric is expressed in noninertial coordinates when the Bondi gauge conditions are imposed).
 This occurs because the component of the Ricci tensor, $R_{uu}$, scales as $1/r$ when $\partial_u \Phi_1$ in nonvanishing, as we discuss in more detail below and in Sec.~\ref{sec:memory}.
 In addition, $\beta$ scales as $O\left(r^{-1}\right)$ instead of $O\left(r^{-2}\right)$, as in the Einstein frame (or in general relativity).
 Based on these considerations, we expect that the metric functions will have the following scaling with $r$ in the Jordan frame:

 We explicitly verify this by solving the field equations in the next part.